 Mr. Mair’s clients include private equity firms, public companies and large institutions, sovereign clients, pension funds, and private real estate development and investment companies.
 He is experienced in a wide range of transactions, including acquisitions/dispositions, syndicated and other loan financings, joint ventures and co-investments, sale/leasebacks, leasing, recapitalizations, restructurings, fund formation and developments.
 Mr. Mair also advises acquirers, sellers, joint venture partners, borrowers, lenders, landlords, tenants, developers, sponsors and issuers across numerous industries.
-He has been recognized by Chambers USA and The Legal 500 U.S., and has been named to Lawdragon’s list of 500 Leading Dealmakers in America.
+Mr. Mair has been recognized by Chambers USA and named a Leader of Influence in the Los Angeles Business Journal’s Thriving in Their 40s feature.
+He also has been named to The Legal 500 U.S. and Lawdragon’s list of 500 Leading Dealmakers in America.

 Mr. Mair’s representations include acting for: